 Harper emphasizes a need for “basic pieces you can get multiples uses out of that don’t require a lot of styling or attention.
 Take a minimalist approach and don’t get too wild with colors or prints.”
 Basically, she’s saying our burlap sack is working for us.

-Keep it basic: you want to pack clothes that are easily adaptable to whatever you might get into.
+Keep it basic: first, start with a bag you love (like one of these hardside carry-ons).
+Then, pack clothes that are easily adaptable to whatever you might get into.
 If you want to zipline in heels, that’s on you.
 If you don’t, think jeans, basic shirts, or the classic Silicon Valley multimillionaire attire (looking at you, Zuck).

 Harper uses the plain black or white t-shirt as a prime example of something that’s simple, yet not boring: “While every capsule wardrobe requires a simple black tee or white tee, the type of tee is completely up to you.
 Do you prefer v-neck or crew neck?
 Long sleeves or short sleeves?”
 Emblazoned with “GIRLS GONE CRUISIN’” or “Will Run for Wine?”